 State and federal governments have a responsibility to be accountable to the public for the use of each and every tax dollar.
-As such, the Office of State Budget Director prepares a biennial tax expenditure report to be delivered to the heads of all three branches of state government.
+As such and in accordance with the biennial budget bill, the Office of State Budget Director prepares a biennial tax expenditure report to be delivered to the heads of all three branches of state government.

 Enclosed is a detailed report of the tax expenditure items resulting from the current Kentucky Revised Statutes.
-This report includes tax expenditures for the General Fund and the Road Fund for the current and next two fiscal years (FY22 through FY24).
+This report includes tax expenditures for the General Fund and the Road Fund for the current and next two fiscal years (FY24 through FY26).
 For purposes of this report, the term tax expenditure means: "an exemption, exclusion, or deduction from the base of a tax, a credit against a tax, a deferral of a tax, or a preferential tax rate."